r-darwish/idnt/README.md

 While you probably can't break your system no matter which brew package you uninstall in macOS, it's easy to uninstall the wrong package in Linux and make your system unbootable.
-This application does not prompt for any confirmation before the selected packages, so use it with caution.
+This application does not prompt for any confirmation before uninstalling the selected packages, so use it with caution.